Kids Love Lambeth

 Performances are taken into schools regardless of any club affiliation.
 There may be 200-350 children watching any one performance.
 In 2011 over 1800 children in schools were able to watch a classical ballet performance, often with a spectacular reaction beyond even the expectations of the teachers.
 The charity is very serious about the quality of these performances and the need to inspire children if they are to share this love of classical ballet and music.
 Performances for schools are rehearsed with same fervour as for the theatre.
 Russian theatre costumes are worn to the delight of the young audience.
 LRBS students are taught to respect their audience and their stage wherever and whomever it may be.

 A performance is introduced with an invitation to all children who watch to come to LRBS and receive subsidised lessons.
 The children who come to the school are free to pursue further tuition either for personal pleasure or for serious vocational training.
-LRBS has over 190 children taking non-vocational lessons on the premises each week.
-More than 70% of these children are subsidised.
+Students from the School, many of whom attend as a result of outreach work by KLL, number over 235 children.
+This does not include adult amateur or vocational students.
+More than 80% of these children are subsidised.
 They are encouraged to attend more than once a week if they are able to do so and express the desire.
-More than 80% of the vocational students are assisted.
+95% of the vocational students are assisted.
 Opportunity to train seriously is made available from the ages of nine years upwards regardless of means.
 All are encouraged to watch rehearsals and other classes in order to feel that they belong to a school with a purpose.

 This opportunity to train as a classical ballet dancer is something manychildren might either never have considered or have thought was impossible for them.
 Many of the children who now train vocationally at LRBS and dance with KLL, do so as a result of previous outreach work.
 Some students now train vocationally six days a week after school, precisely because the door was opened to them by the work of the charity and subsequent access to the school.
 These students are proud to share their work and dedication with other children.
 The school maintains a set of principles for the children in the school at all times which are certainty of attitude, expectation of high standards, politeness, dedication and hard work.